 - $1,000 to $100,000 in fines

-The penalty also carries a mandatory parole period of two (2) years.
+There is also a mandatory parole period of two (2) years.

 Colorado POWPO defenses